zachdwight/pdf-2-ai-summary/README.md

 ---

 This project provides a Python script to extract text from PDF documents and then leverage a large language model (LLM) to summarize the content, with a specific focus on legal points.
 It uses the `transformers` library by Hugging Face and the `prithivMLmods/Llama-Express.1-Tiny` model for efficient local processing.
+Please note I did not include the variation in which the LLM was trained on legal expertise (but I should).

 ---
 ## Features